alberto56/dcycleblog/kubernetes/05-interacting/index.md

               minikube                      minikube                      minikube
               do-nyc1-kubernetes-tutorial   do-nyc1-kubernetes-tutorial   do-nyc1-kubernetes-tutorial-admin

-You might be seeing `docker-for-desktop`, `minikube`, as well our `kubernetes-tutorial` context, which is this case is prefixed with "do-nyc1" for "digital ocean New York datacenter".
+You might be seeing `docker-for-desktop`, `minikube`, as well our `kubernetes-tutorial` context, which in this case is prefixed with "do-nyc1" for "digital ocean New York datacenter".

 Select the appropriate context, in my case this can be done by typing: